afids/autoafids/README.md

 ## Apply
 Use the classic BIDS App syntax to genereate output AFID .fcsv files.
 For other derivative outputs, the following flags will be supported:

---regqc: for quality control of registration on a BIDS dataset and its derivatives (e.g., fMRIPrep or LeadDBS derivative outputs)
+`--regqc`: for quality control of registration on a BIDS dataset and its derivatives (e.g., fMRIPrep or LeadDBS derivative outputs)

---stereotaxy: predicts a .fcsv file with stereotactic targets (e.g., subthalamaic nucelus) also providing AC-PC transform files in the process
+`--stereotaxy`: predicts a .fcsv file with stereotactic targets (e.g., subthalamaic nucelus) also providing AC-PC transform files in the process

---charing: to make use of AFID charting analysis on a given dataset
+`--charing`: to make use of AFID charting analysis on a given dataset

 ## Known Issues
 - Factorize apply workflow to run per landmark of interest